 Just to add a bit more fun to the recipe, these crab soufflés are twice-baked.
 Once nicely risen and firm, slide them out of the oven and top with a dollop of herby, cheesy crème fraiche.
 Back into the oven they go, and 10 minutes later, they look like oozy golden top hats, each one standing to attention.
 The crème fraiche has melted and formed a herby crust on top and you need to eat them quickly before they deflate.

 So, join me on my food bucket list adventure and bake some crab soufflés.
 Not only that but twice-baked sounds so fancy, doesn’t it?
-Also, this recipe makes four soufflés, so heads up, they are delicious to eat cold as a snack later the same day.
+This recipe makes four soufflés, so heads up, they are delicious to eat cold as a snack later the same day.
 Which is always a win in my book.
 My crumbly first attempt is now a distant memory.

 Twice-baked crab soufflés